ASERG-STELA/shu-development-process/Initiation/level4/level4-initiation.md

 - [7.
 References]()

 ## 2. Introduction
 The Initiation phase (sometimes referred to as the Initial Communication phase) is dedicated to understanding the objectives of stakeholders, and for the design and collection of requirements that help identify the expected software functionalities and quality attributes.
+The aim of this ducoment is to give you an overview of how you go about understanding your requirments, what sort of requirements you need to think about and how meeting minutes are created for any meetings you undertake.
+There will also be some guidance on a questioning style known as Socratic questioning which can be found in section 5.

 ## 3. Understand the Requirements
 The requirements define what the system should do and how it should do it.
 It is important to first take a step back and think about the whole picture.
 What do you want your software to be able to do?
 The specifications help to define this, and understanding the expected direction and features from this document is extremely important when starting out.
 A software requirements specification is a document that describes what the software will do and how it will be expected to perform.
 It also describes the functionality the product needs to fulfill all stakeholders (business, users) needs.